 It gives us a real sense of pride to introduce and represent the Barbet (also known as a French Water Dog).
 Not a new breed of dog by any stretch of the imagination!
-For hundreds upon hundreds of years, people have been living with, working with, enjoying and loving the Barbet.
-From the goddess Diana (Rambouillet) to Napoleon Bonaparte, through Eurasia to North America, the Barbet is an intelligent, versatile and extremely affectionate breed of dog.
+For hundreds upon hundreds of years, people have been living with, working with, enjoying, and loving the Barbet.
+From the goddess Diana (Rambouillet) to Voltaire, through Europe to North America, the Barbet is an intelligent, versatile and extremely affectionate breed of dog.

 It is our desire that as you navigate through this website and visit other sites listed here, you will not only find helpful and historical information, but also sense the passion and love that we have for the Barbet.
 If you are interested in the Barbet as a pet or just curious about one of this antiquitous breed of canine, please consider yourself welcome to stay and read and learn!